dottxt-ai/outlines/docs/cookbook/prompting-techniques/zero-shot-chain-of-thought-cot.md

 # Zero-Shot Chain-of-Thought (CoT)

 Zero-Shot Chain-of-Thought (CoT) is a prompting technique that encourages a language model to break down its reasoning process into steps, without providing any examples.
-It typically involves adding a simple phrase like "Let's approach this step by step:" or "Let's think about this logically:" before presenting the task or question.
-This prompts the model to generate a series of intermediate reasoning steps before arriving at the final answer, enhancing its problem-solving capabilities and providing transparency into its thought process.
+It uses a simple prompt instruction like "Let's approach this step by step:" or "Let's think about this logically:" before presenting the task or question.
+This prompts the model to generate a series of intermediate reasoning steps before arriving at the final answer, improving performance on complex reasoning tasks without needing labeled examples.

 ## A worked example